-This post will go over the steps for setting up the local development for nova
+This post will go over the steps for setting up the local development for nova, which is a frontend interface platform at ORNL that interacts with the backend Galaxy workflow platform.

 -